 #1.
 Localize your content with regional language differences in mind

 There are two things you need to keep in mind.
 The first is that online users in China do not use Google to search for products or services.
 The go-to search engine in China is Baidu, covering over 70% of its market share.

 The most important thing to know is that Baidu only shows content that is in Chinese, so you definitely need to localize your website into Chinese if you want to be found by Chinese online users (and search engines).

 The second most important thing is that there are two distinct written scripts, Traditional Chinese and Simplified Chinese.
 Simplified Chinese is used in Mainland China, Singapore, and Malaysia, while Traditional Chinese is currently used in Taiwan and Hong Kong.

-Make sure you know which region you want to target, when deciding on localization, and make sure that you localize your content using the right script for the region.
+Make sure you know which region you want to target and that you localize your content using the right script for the region.

 #2.
 Numbers and demographics of users

 The number of online users in China is incredibly high.
 In a little over a decade, the number of users has increased six times, as seen on Statista’s chart below.